Cortez 'Be True' (DR5491-100) Release Date

-Re-imagine what it means to be you.
-Celebrating the LGBTQIA+ community, this fresh take on our boundary-pushing icon honours motion and fluidity.
-Vibrant, overlapping Swooshes energise your look, gradient colouring blurs the traditional rainbow design and soft, shimmering material on the upper makes your style effortless.
-Flowing deco stitching and wavy lines throughout invigorate the timeless wardrobe staple, while classic Summit White and black accents keep it easy to style.
-The Be True carabiner lets you carry what's meaningful to you about the LGBTQIA+ community.
-A shoe you'll reach for again and again, it's bold and meant to be seen—just like you.
+Reimagine what it means to be you.
+Celebrating the LGBTQIA+ community, this fresh take on our boundary-pushing icon honors motion and fluidity.
+Vibrant, overlapping Swooshes energize your look, gradient coloring blurs the traditional rainbow design, and soft, shimmering material on the upper makes your style effortless.
+Flowing deco stitching and wavy lines throughout invigorate the timeless wardrobe staple, while classic Summit White and Black accents keep it easy to style.
+The Be True carabiner lets you carry what’s meaningful to you about the LGBTQIA+ community.
+A shoe you'll reach for again and again, it’s bold and meant to be seen—just like you.

 SKU: DR5491-100